Aging Doesn't Have To Be An Obstacle To A Healthy Lifestyle

 Improves Bone Health

-By focusing on weight training and muscle-strengthening exercises (which require our bones to do more work), we can reduce the risk of osteoporosis and osteopenia.
+We can reduce the risk of osteoporosis and osteopenia by focusing on weight training and muscle-strengthening exercises (which require our bones to do more work).
 When faced with greater demand, our bones respond, Wilson says. “[They] create and build more bone, according to a process referred to as Wolff’s law.”

-Aaptiv’s strength training classes include visual workout guides, so you can practice the correct form with every exercise.
+Aaptiv’s strength training classes include visual workout guides to practice the correct form with every exercise.

 Makes You Happier